 To express the action of going somewhere in the future, use the verb Ir only once, conjugated in the present tense.
 For example:

-Correct: Jeane vai ao parque mais tarde. = Jeane is going to the park later today.
+Preferred form: Jeane vai ao parque mais tarde. = Jeane is going to the park later today.

-Incorrect: Jeane vai ir ao parque mais tarde.
+Instead of: Jeane vai ir ao parque mais tarde.

-Important Tip for Spanish Speakers
+Tip for Spanish Speakers

 The secret to speaking a new language comfortably is practice, practice, practice.